rakiwicky/BoosterApp/README.md

 # BoosterApp

-Did this as a technical assignment just before Booster hired me.
+Did this as a technical assignment befoer joining Booster in 2018.